Why Is Fasting Wajib? Understanding the Fourth Pillar of Islam

 “O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous.”
 (Surah Al-Baqarah: 2:183)

-The Prophet Muhammad (peace be upon him) also emphasized the virtues of fasting:
+The Prophet Muhammad (peace be upon him) further illuminated the immense value of this act:

 Through fasting, we achieve spiritual purification and forgiveness, a gift we should cherish and strive for.